strawstack/SimpleSound/README.md

 # SimpleSound

 Notes are mapped to keys using HTML5 and JS.
-Pressing multiple keys plays multiple notes!
+Play multiple notes at once by pressing several keys!

 # Live Demo